47Cid/47Cid.github.io/_posts/2023-10-15-automated-chaos.md

 >if (header.magic_value == 0x12345678) goto terminate_now;

-This method by itself can be [exteremly powerful](https://lcamtuf.blogspot.com/2014/11/pulling-jpegs-out-of-thin-air.html).
+This method by itself can be exteremly powerful, such as mutating a string into valid [JPEG images](https://lcamtuf.blogspot.com/2014/11/pulling-jpegs-out-of-thin-air.html).

 You could also further enhance this by making use of [AFL Dictionaries](https://github.com/AFLplusplus/AFLplusplus/blob/stable/dictionaries/README.md)

 Lexical mutations involve modifying the input data while taking into account these specific values, by like deleting, or substituting characters or tokens.